-Standards and Interpretations effective in the current period
+Standards and interpretations effective in the current period

-The Credit Union adopted amendments to the following standards, effective January 1, 2022.
-Adoption of these amendments had no effect on the Credit Union's financial statements.
+The Credit Union adopted amendments to the following standards, effective January 1, 2023.
+Adoption of these amendments resulted in the Credit Union disclosing material accounting policy information instead of significant accounting policy information.